nhithai4620/Scientific_research_team3T1L/README.md

 ## The system extracts information from personal card
-Creating by a team of student at CTU.
+- Creating by a team of student at CTU.
-Text detection is based CTPN and text recognition is based crnn and ctc belong to vietocr systems.
+- Text detection is based CTPN and text recognition is based crnn and ctc belong to vietocr systems.
-This is a scientific research project about the topic of optical character recognition.
+- This is a scientific research project about the topic of optical character recognition.

-## requirement
+## Requirement
 - python-3.5+
 - pytorch-0.4.1+
 - torchvision-0.2.1